top of page

 Wednesdays, 12:45 pm - 3:15 pm

 Students will explore high school biology through reading and vocabulary, real-world relevance, scientific inquiry, and laboratory experiments.
 Topics include cells, microbiology, genetics, body systems, and ecology.
 Please note that labs in this class will include dissections.
-Instructor: TBA
+Text: SAVVAS Miller and Levine Biology.

 High School History: Mercantilism in the 16th-19th centuries (8th to 12th graders)